Henrrrrrry/my-dwelling/items/report.md

 - *Number of test cases: 35*
 - *Types of tests created and descriptions:<br>  Unit test, supplementary tests for classes only have a few methods, added more tests for some test*

-By using Jacoco, a unit-test report is generated with the unit tests above, as we can see from the report below, the code coverage is over 40% without instrumented tests
+By using Jacoco, a unit-test report is generated with the unit tests above, as we can see from the report below, the code coverage is over 40% without instrumented tests.
+Besides, the com.example.myapplication package is the activity package so its coverage is 0%.
 ![unit.png](media/unit.png)
 <hr>